Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Mei 2026 17.09.02 UTC
+- WIB: Sabtu, 30 Mei 2026 19.10.21 UTC
-- WITA: Sabtu, 30 Mei 2026 18.09.02 UTC
+- WITA: Sabtu, 30 Mei 2026 20.10.21 UTC
-- WIT: Sabtu, 30 Mei 2026 19.09.02 UTC
+- WIT: Sabtu, 30 Mei 2026 21.10.21 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success